 Lastly, Tex.
-Penal Code Ann. § 43.251(b) (Employment harmful to children) provides, "A person commits an offense if the person employs, authorizes, or induces a child6 to work: (1) in a sexually oriented commercial activity; or (2) in any place of business permitting, requesting, or requiring a child to work nude or topless."
+Penal Code Ann. § 43.251(b) (Employment harmful to children) provides, "A person commits an offense if the person employs, authorizes, or induces a child10 to work: (1) in a sexually oriented commercial activity; or (2) in any place of business permitting, requesting, or requiring a child to work nude or topless."

-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Texas law prohibits a mistake of age defense in prosecutions for child sex trafficking and CSEC.
-Pursuant to Tex.
-Penal Code Ann. § 20A.02(b)(1) (Trafficking of persons), "the applicable conduct constitutes an offense under Subsection (a)(5), (6), (7), or (8), regardless of whether the actor knows the age of the child at the time of the offense."
+Texas law prohibits a mistake of age defense in prosecutions for child sex trafficking.11 Pursuant to Tex.
+Penal Code Ann. § 20A.02(b)(1)12 (Trafficking of persons), "the applicable conduct constitutes an offense under Subsection (a)(5), (6), (7), or (8), regardless of whether the actor knows the age of the child . . . at the time of the offense."